Dušanovac, Belgrade

-Dušanovac (Душановац, [duʃǎːnoʋats]), is an urban neighbourhood of Belgrade, the capital of Serbia.
+Dušanovac (Душановац, [duʃǎːnoʋats]), is an urban and historical neighbourhood of Belgrade, the capital of Serbia.
 It is located in the municipality of Voždovac.

 Location

 The Dušanovac is bounded by the other Belgrade neighbourhoods: Autokomanda to the west, Pašino Brdo to the north, Šumice, Konjarnik, Marinkova Bara, Medaković and Braće Jerković to the east, and Voždovac itself to the south.

 History

 As a pre-World War I suburb of Belgrade, in the area that was eastern border of the city at that time, Dušanovac was administratively part of the municipality of Kumodraž.
 After the liberation in World War I in 1918, the neighborhood came under Belgrade's administrative rule.
 A string of new or expanded and renovated neighborhoods encircled eastern outskirts of Belgrade after the war.
 The inspiration for the design of the neighborhoods came from the complex built in 1912 along the Daviel Street in Paris.
 It consisted of 40 one-floor houses with gardens, indented from the main street.
 This style became very popular across the Europe.
 Within the scopes of this process, Dušanovac began to develop rapidly in the 1920s, and before World War II caught Yugoslavia in 1941, the area was fully urbanized and made continuous urban area with the rest of the city.